SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2019-Project-Two/doc/README_usability.md

 ![](./img/autorize.png)

-After that you should be able to do all the other GET/POST/DELETE (only ADMIN)
+After that you should be able to do all the other GET/POST/UPDATE/DELETE (only ADMIN for managing other users)

 ![](./img/okAutorize.png)